 The addition of a qualified careers adviser would enable student 1 to 1 contact with a trained professional, able to give advice to individual students at key points in the 6th form journey.

-We want to prepare our students for their life after sixth form in particular helping them to apply to top universities in the UK and abroad and to ensure that money isn't a barrier to this.
+- As well as raising aspirations, we want to provide our students with tangible support, in particular helping them to apply to top universities in the UK and abroad and to ensure that money isn't a barrier to this.